Giully314/giully314.github.io/formation.markdown

 Working on [loxcompiler](https://github.com/Giully314/loxcompiler) a compiler using LLVM for the Lox programming language.
 Working on [ElementsOfProgramming](https://github.com/Giully314/ElementsOfProgramming) a mathematical framework for programming.
 Working on [Murphy](https://github.com/Giully314/Murphy) a web browser from scratch, in C++23.
-Working on [Tars](https://github.com/Giully314/tars) a search engine in Python.
 [Endurance](https://github.com/Giully314/Endurance) a simple implementation of automatic differentiation reverse mode.
 [loxlol](https://github.com/Giully314/loxlol) an interpreter for the lox language.
 [Squad](https://github.com/Giully314/squad) a try on the SQUAD dataset (question answering) with the bidaf model.